Pree-byte/filesharing/README.md

-# filesharing
+# shareFile
-file sharing app
+Password Secured File sharing app with Node.js Express.js and MongoDB

+Share File with url to your friends.